TheSushantKumbhar/QUBE/readme.md

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/YourFeature` or `bugfix/YourBugfix`).
 3. Make your changes.
-4. Commit your changes (`git commit -m 'Add some feature'` or `Fix: Description of bug fix`).
+4. Commit your changes (`git commit -m 'feat: Add new feature'` or `fix: Description of bug fix`).
 5. Push to the branch (`git push origin feature/YourFeature`).
-6. Open a Pull Request, describing your changes in detail.
+6. Open a Pull Request, describing your changes in detail and linking to any relevant issues.

 ## 📄 License